World-famous early education for your kindergarten

 Learning is a holistic process and it takes place everywhere and all the time, not only during teacher-guided activities.
 Whether it’s playing, dressing up, having a meal or unwinding, children learn valuable skills.
 Finnish early education addresses all aspects of a child’s growth, not just their academic advancements, with a focus on children's wellbeing.

+Playful experiences evoke joy, and this positive emotion enhances learning processes.
 Through playful activities in different learning environments and with the support of their teachers, children build their knowledge and skills across all learning areas.
-They get to interact with others and strengthen their social skills, and they learn how to embrace and appreciate equality as well as their own individuality.

-Children’s active participation in child-initiated activities strengthens the child’s self-image as a person and as a learner.
-It is therefore important to plan and implement learning that inspires children and lets them experiment and learn new things with their peers.
+Children’s active participation in activities strengthens the child’s self-image as a person and as a learner.

 Inclusion and equality